grimley517/colourExplainer/index.md

 - Yellow
 - There is an additional primary usually used, for convienice as balance is difficult - Black

+In art when they talking about mixing colours, they are talking about **Subtractive Mixing**.
+They are mixing things that affect the surface, that light reflects off, not the light itself.

 ### Eye

 When light reaches us it passes into our eyes, and is focussed on the back of the eye.
 The surface of the back of the eye is called the retina.
 The retina has special cells which are sensitive to light.
 There are two types of cell in the retina, rods and cones.
 Rods are sensitive to low light conditions, and are generally overstimulated during the day.
 Cones come in three varieties.